melody-notpond/ilo-pali/README.md

     - `lock(void* ref, int type, uint64_t value) -> int status`

         Locks the current process until the given condition is true.
-Returns 0 on success and 1 on invalid arguments, and 2 on unknown error.
+Returns 0 on success and 1 on invalid arguments.

         Types:
          - WAIT    - 0